giovannypietro/poi/SCHEMA.md

 - Changes to receipts invalidate cryptographic signatures
 - Audit logs should be immutable and tamper-evident

+### Signature Verification
+- **ICP Signature**: Must verify the Identity Control Plane's signature covers the exact capability scope and agent lineage
+- **Agent Lineage Binding**: The signature binds capabilities to the specific chain of agents, preventing capability transfer to unauthorized agents
+- **Scope Integrity**: Any modification to actions, resources, or agent lineage invalidates the ICP signature
+- **Temporal Binding**: Signature includes expiration time to prevent replay attacks

 ### Privacy
 - Sensitive information should be encrypted or redacted
 - Personal identifiers should be pseudonymized when possible